OzelTam/Chug-Toolset/README.md

      - [ ] ~Bulk Instagram Messages~

 ## Comment
-**This is a hobby project of mine, I will visit and continue developing this project time to time but It's not my priority.
+**This is a hobby project of mine, I might visit and continue developing this project time to time but It's not my priority.
 Please feel free to improve it and mess with source code :smile:**